 For those personnel who wish to progress through the enlisted rates, there is also the option of attending the Enlisted Persons Course (EPC)

 .
 The EPC is there to allow enlisted crew members to take a shortened version of the academy officers course, and be accelerated up the enlisted rank structure, depending on the final grade.
 The only restriction is that you must hold the minimum rate of Petty Officer Third Class to begin the course along with a recommendation from your Commanding Officer.
-Note that completion of the EPC is required for those wishing to progress to the enlisted rate of Chief Petty Officer.
+Note that completion of the EPC is required for those wishing to progress past this point.
 If you are interested in taking the EPC, head along to the Shadow Fleet Academy

 for more information.

 If you are an enlisted person wanting to apply for commissioned service, you must wait until the next Commissioned Officer Recruiting Period (CORP)

 and apply via a request submitted to your Commanding Officer.
 A CORP usually occurs once every quarter (3 months) but may occur more frequently if there are more officer positions that need filling, or less frequently if the number of available officer positions is limited.Cadet Promotions

 All new players who choose the commissioned route begin as a Cadet I. Upon reaching 50 posts they are promoted to Cadet II and given their ID Card.
 Cadets are monitored by their respective departments academy tutor and upon reaching 200 posts, are given their OTC exam to become an Ensign.Junior Commissioned Officer Promotions